Skip to main content

 Key Principles (Both Versions)

-1. ✅ Always use stable references (constant or useMemo)
+1. ✅ Use stable references for optimal performance (constant or useMemo)

-3. ❌ Never create objects in component body without useMemo
+3. ⚠️ Avoid creating objects in component body without useMemo

 4. ✅ Include all dependencies in useMemo dependency array